dwilkie/conversational/README.markdown

       end
     end

-Now when the user texts in with "hey jonnie", `details` will try and find a conversation defined as `HeyConversation`, won't be able to find it and will return an instance of `UnknownTopicConversation`
+Now when we text in "hey jonnie", `details` will try and find a conversation defined as `HeyConversation`, won't be able to find it and will return an instance of `UnknownTopicConversation` instead.

 `move_along` then causes a message to be sent saying "Sorry.
 Unknown Command."

 The same thing happens for a blank conversation.

 There is one more subtle issue with our application.
-What if a user texts in "facebook_alert"?
+What if we text in "facebook_alert"?
 The reply will be: "Invalid response.
-Reply with yes or no" when it should be "Sorry.
+Reply with yes or no" when it should actually be "Sorry.
 Unknown Command".
 This is because if `find_or_create_with` cannot find an existing conversation it will try and create one with the topic "facebook_alert" if `FacebookAlertConversation` is defined in our application (which it is).
-To solve this prolem we can use `exclude`
+To solve this prolem we can use `exclude`.

     class Conversation
       exclude FacebookAlertConversation
     end

+Now we'll get "Sorry.
+Unknown Command."

 ## Overriding Defaults